 $200 Non-Refundable cancellation fee for tuition applicable at any time.

 Your tuition payment (less the $200 non-refundable cancellation fee) will be refunded if we are notified by July 25, 2019 that you need to cancel your registration.
+Please see the Holy Wisdom site or the Fairfield Inn site for their cancellation policies.

 No refunds are available after July 25, 2019, except on compassionate grounds.